javier-munster/AngularCleanArchSchematics/README.md

-# Clean Architecture Schematics
+# Clean Architecture Schematics for Angular

-Schematics for scaffolding Clean Architecture components.
-Component names use PascalCase and features use camelCase.
+Opinionated schematics for scaffolding Clean Architecture components.
+- All components and features use PascalCase

 ## Installation
 1. `npm run build`